TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/Index.rst

 There are some slight differences between conditions in TSconfig and conditions in TypoScript templates, which must be taken into account:

-- Conditions "usergroup" and "loginUser" apply to BE groups and BE users – respectively – and not to FE groups and FE users, quite obviously.
+- The values of ``frontend.user`` will not be available, because they are limited to frontend context.

-- In the "globalString" condition, key "TSFE:" will not work because the TSFE global object only exists in the FE context.
-The "LIT:" key will not work either as it is used to compare TypoScript constants, which are not available in the BE context.
+- The function "getTSFE()" will not work because the TSFE global object only exists in the FE context.

+- Accessing TypoScript constants inside a condition like ``[{$myTypoScriptConstant} == '1']`` will not work either as they are not available in the BE context.

-- Note that conditions such as "PIDupinRootline" or "treeLevel" will apply correctly to pages that are being created but are not yet saved.
+- Note that the values in the tree object like ``tree.rootLineParentIds`` and ``tree.level`` will apply correctly to pages that are being created but are not yet saved.

-- You *can* use custom conditions, though.
+- You *can* still use custom conditions.
+For doing so, look up the page :ref:`Symfony Expression Language <t3coreapi:symfony-expression-language>` on how to register custom conditions.
-  ``[BigCompanyName\TypoScriptLovePackage\MyCustomTypoScriptCondition = 7]``

-Furthermore the following condition is available **only** in
-TSconfig:
+Furthermore, you can access the current backend user inside a TSConfig condition:

-.. _condition-adminuser:
+.. _condition-backend-user:

-adminUser
+backend.user
 """""""""

-Checks whether the current BE user has admin rights or not.
-Value is 1 if the user is an admin, 0 if he is not.
+Check whether the current BE user has the uid 5:

-Syntax:

 .. code-block:: typoscript

-   [adminUser = 0/1]

-Example:
+   [backend.user.userId == 5]

-The following condition will apply only if the BE user is an admin.
+The following condition will apply only if the BE user is an admin:

 .. code-block:: typoscript

-   [adminUser = 1]
+   [backend.user.isAdmin]

 .. _phpapi: